atul1104/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabq/index.md

 writeCode

-1. Create a basic express server
+1. Create a basic express server.

 - Add cookie-parser middleware and set a cookie when requested on `/about` route by creating a custom middleware.
 - add cookie with key as `username` and value as your username.